Atiye

 Deniz Atiye Yılmaz (born 22 November 1988), originally known by the artist name Atiye Deniz ([atiˈje deˈniz]) and later by the mononym Atiye, is a Turkish pop singer.
-She releases songs in Turkish, Arabic and English.
+She releases songs in Turkish and English.

 Career

 The second album by Atiye was self-titled and released under Sony Music label.
 It spawned a number of hits for the artist.
 The lead single "Muamma" and the second single "Salla" became huge hits in Turkey.
 They peaked at respectively No.5 and No.3 at the official Turkish chart.

 In 2011, she became the Best Turkish Act at the MTV Europe Music Awards.

 Personal life

 Atiye was born on 22 November 1988 to a Turkish father of Arab descent and Dutch mother.
-Her paternal family is the one of Arab families in antique multicultural city Hatay.She spent her childhood in Netherlands, the United States and Turkey.
-She Studied arts at the CKE in the Netherlands and moved to Turkey in 2008.
+Her paternal family is from Antakya.
+She spent her childhood in Netherlands, the United States and Turkey.
+She studied arts at the CKE in the Netherlands and moved to Turkey in 2008.
 Besides speaking German, Turkish and Dutch, she also speaks English and French whilst learning Spanish.
+In 2018, she married producer and music director Erol Sebebci, with whom she has three daughters.